aod321/STN-iCNN/README.md

 ## Training

-There are three components in our framework in STN-iCNN framework:
+There are three components in STN-iCNN framework:

 - modelA: the Stage1 iCNN (global seg)